raspberrypilearning/flappy-parrot/en/step_4.md

 end
 ```

-**Tip:** clones are just copies of a sprite and you can create as many as you like and its a really useful when creating games.
+**Tip:** clones are just copies of a sprite, and they are really useful for creating games.

 --- /task ---

 --- task ---

-Next you need to make the pipes move by adding the code so that `When a clone starts`{:class="blockcontrol"} it appears on the right and `glides`{:class="blockmotion"} across the screen to the left.
+Next make the pipes move by adding code so that, `when a clone starts`{:class="blockcontrol"}, the clone appears on the right side of the Stage and `glides`{:class="blockmotion"} across to the left.

 ![pipes sprite](images/pipes-sprite.png)